nicholasren/nicholasren.github.io/_posts/2021-10-17-terraform-tips-multiple-environments.md

 for prod and non-prod conditions.

-If you stay in this industry long enough, you must have heard stories of serve consequences of "putting all eggs in one basket."
+If you stay in this industry long enough, you must have heard stories of serious consequences of "putting all eggs in one basket."

 ### One backend per environment